PhilippeW83440/CarND-Path-Planning-Project/README.md

 The reference curve is depicted below: it is the center line of a circular track of close to 7 kilometers.
 The s and d information enable to locate a point relatively to this reference curve.

-In terms of reasoning, lane change or not, forward progress of the vehicule, ... it is much more convenient to reason in Frenet (s, d) coordinates rather than in Cartesian (x, y) coordinates.
+In terms of thinking, lane change or not, forward progress of the vehicule, ... it is much more convenient to think in terms of Frenet (s, d) coordinates rather than in Cartesian (x, y) coordinates.

 So a key point in the implementation is being able to do accurate (x, y) -> (s, d) -> (x, y) transformations.
-It is even more important if you plan to generate trajectories in the Frenet space like described in the Morotz Werling paper.
+It is even more important if you plan to generate trajectories in the Frenet space like described in the paper from Moritz Werling paper.
 Unfortunatelly the starter code provided initially for these conversions was not accurate enough to generate trajectories in the Frenet space: I checked by converting back and forth to (x, y) coordinates that sometimes errors as big as 10 meters occurs.
 So I spent some  time to improve these default coordinate transforms.

 <p align="center">